jchai002/choir-justice-supplies/au/en/ooma-office-for-wework-faq.markdown

 ## What steps do I need to take to set up my Ooma Office for WeWork IP phone?

-Setting up the Yealink T23G IP phone is as simple as plugging it in to the WeWork network and connect the power cord.
+Setting up the Yealink T23G IP phone is as simple as plugging it in to the WeWork network and connecting the power cord.
 Your phone will boot up with your extension number and phone number already preconfigured.
 You can make your first call in just a few minutes.

 ## Does Ooma offer discounted international calling rates?